enkyuan/postmark/README.md

 # postmark

-an open wiki and indexing tool for books and printed works meant to engage users in identifying their interests and speedrunning their reading list
+an open wiki and indexing tool meant to help readers recall what they've read and understand texts on a conceptual basis. postmark serves to feed short-form content with spaced repetition to help readers retain ideas, themes, and important details from books, articles, and printed texts.

 ## About